Oregon Institute of Technology Data & Information Overview

 How Well Is Oregon Institute of Technology Ranked?

-College Factual ranked OIT as #550 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
-This is an improvement over the previous year, when OIT held the #555 spot on the Best Overall Colleges list.
+OIT landed the #408 spot in College Factual's 2022 ranking of best overall colleges in the United States.
+The higher ed experts analyzed 2,576 colleges and universities across the nation to determine this ranking.
+This is an improvement over the previous year, when OIT held the #550 spot on the Best Overall Colleges list.

 Is It Hard to Get Into OIT?

 If you're applying to Oregon Institute of Technology you'll face some tough competition, since the school's acceptance rate is only 61%.
 Definitely don't wait until the last minute to submit your application, since applying early may be in your favor.

 About 75% of students accepted to OIT submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 520 and 620.
 Math scores were between 520 and 610.

 The student to faculty ratio is often used to estimate how much interaction there is between professors and their students at a college or university.
 At Oregon Institute of Technology, this ratio is 16 to 1, which is on par with the national average of 15 to 1.
 That's not bad at all.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 The full-time faculty percentage at Oregon Institute of Technology is 91%.
 This is higher than the national average of 47%.

 Retention and Graduation Rates at Oregon Institute of Technology

 Freshmen Retention Rate